Chart Color Schemes

 Nanango faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.0%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 7.5%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding them - advanced diplomas at 9.0% and certificates at 32.9%.
-Educational participation is high, with 25.3% currently enrolled in formal education: 10.5% in primary, 9.8% in secondary, and 1.6% in tertiary education.
+Trade and technical skills are prominent, with 41.9% of residents aged 15+ holding vocational credentials – advanced diplomas (9.0%) and certificates (32.9%).

 Frequently Asked Questions - Education